Last Updated: February 5, 2021

 Next, we move on to the baby section:

-It is not a topic that we hear a lot of, but it deserves the attention.
+It is not a topic that we hear a lot of, but it deserves attention.

-Premature birth is one of the leading causes of death for children under the age of 5.
+Premature birth is one of the leading causes of death for children under the age of five.
 Being able to predict them will be a game-changer for medicine.

 How many babies are delivered prematurely?

 About 1 in 10 babies are born that way.
-Giving birth more than 3 weeks before the term is considered premature.
+Giving birth more than three weeks before the term is considered premature.
 Half of the women who deliver preterm show no symptoms.

 The good news is scientists have come up with a simple blood test that can predict whether there is a risk of delivering prematurely.
+Today you can even get a DNA test kit to see if you are predisposed to any illnesses.
 This new innovation in technology will potentially save millions of lives.

 The test measures the levels of certain proteins and identifies women at risk.
 Once the risk is recognized, measures are taken to prolong the pregnancy.
 This gives the child a better chance of survival.